vitessio/website/content/en/docs/14.0/reference/vreplication/create.md

   * if target keyspace is unsharded OR
   * if target keyspace is sharded AND the tables being moved are already defined in the target's vschema

-  Example: `MoveTables -source=commerce -tables=customer,corder Create customer.commerce2customer`
+  Example: `MoveTables -- --source=commerce --tables=customer,corder Create customer.commerce2customer`

 _Or_